 You should create something repeatable.
 You must design a system and repetitive processes that help you build ongoing relationships for link building.

-That’s why we are not going to create a link building campaign but a framework that would allow us to produce sustainable results on that scale.
+That’s why we will not create a link-building campaign but a framework that would allow us to produce sustainable results on that scale.

 #2.
 Scalable growth with a Link Building Framework

 Let’s get our feet wet!